rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - [AWS Route 53](https://aws.amazon.com/route53/)
 - [Namecheap](https://www.namecheap.com)

-I would definitely be careful with other hosts - certain popular domain registrars engage in [shady practices](https://news.ycombinator.com/item?id=24506303) such as registering domains that you look up on their site so that they can make you pay more money for them!
+I would definitely be careful with other hosts---certain popular domain registrars engage in [shady practices](https://news.ycombinator.com/item?id=24506303) such as registering domains that you look up on their site so that they can make you pay more money for them!
 For simplicity, in this tutorial we will use Cloudflare.

 TODO: write